Michitters/Python/README.md

 # Python
-this is my training page for Python.
+This is my training page for Python.